 New employees can be hired either on a temporary or an indefinite basis, or through a number of contracts that include test periods, training periods, or seasonal work.
 When hiring a new employee, the worker must provide his or her personal documents, which are necessary for the preparation of employment agreements and to ensure employees can receive payments through the company’s bank account.

-Employees must also be registered for social security and insurance, and failure to register new employees with the appropriate authorities on their day of hire will result in significant penalties.
+Employees must be registered for social security and insurance on their day of hire.
 Mexico also legally recognizes workers’ right to form unions to defend their interests.